IngenuityEngine/arkUtil/README.md

 To Do:
 - [ ] move javascript ui stuff to coren.ui
 - [ ] better test coverage
+- [ ] move unicodeToString from cOS to here

 ## Refactor Changes